2019- SEVEN PILLARS YOGA CERTIFICATION

 Elin is passionate about how musicians can get the help they need, preferably before it becomes a crisis.
 This passion has laid the basis for founding Musician's First Aid.

+You can find out more about Elin's musical career here.
 Want to know about Elin's personal journey and why this work is important to her?
 Then check out the text below.

 I thought I was the only one..